 - Is a dangerous dog within the meaning of V.T.C.A., Health and Safety Code ch.
-822, as it may be amended. - (2) Trespasses on school grounds. - (3) Is repeatedly at large. - (4) Damages private or public property. - (5) Barks, whines, howls or makes other annoying noises in an excessive, continuous or unreasonable fashion, or at unreasonable hours. - (6) Attacks and injures or kills Bites, attacks or injures a domestic animal. - (7) Bites, attacks, or injures a person. - (8) Creates a danger to the public or destroys public/private property.
+822, as it may be amended. - (2) Trespasses on school grounds.

+- (3) Is repeatedly at large. - (4) Damages private or public property. - (5) Barks, whines, howls or makes other annoying noises in an excessive, continuous or unreasonable fashion, or at unreasonable hours. - (6) Bites, attacks or injures a domestic animal. - (7) Bites, attacks, or injures a person. - (8) Creates a danger to the public or destroys public/private property.

-Pursuit means the continuous act of chasing or attempting to overtake a fleeing animal.
-The act of attempting to capture and/or impound an animal.
+Pursuit means The act of attempting to capture and/or impound an animal.